DFOS Protocol

 Deterministic Reference Artifacts

-All values below are deterministic and reproducible.
+All artifacts below are deterministic and reproducible from fixed seeds.
+An independent implementer can verify every value using standard Ed25519 + dag-cbor libraries.
 Private keys are derived from SHA-256(UTF8("dfos-protocol-reference-key-N")).

 Key 1 (Genesis Controller)